-- For Windows 7 and Windows 10: - 1.
-Click the Start button to open the Start menu.
-Locate a program by the program name. - 2.
-If the program is not displayed on the Start menu, click All programs or All apps to display all programs. - 3.
-If you still do not find the program in the program list, search for the program in the search box. - For Windows 8.1: - 1.
-Press the Windows key to open the Start screen.
-Locate a program by the program name. - 2.
-If the program is not displayed on the Start screen, click the arrow icon 🗵 to open the Apps screen. - 3.
-If you still do not find the program on the Apps screen, search for the program in the search box.
+1. Click the Start button to open the Start menu.
+Locate a program by the program name.

+- 2. If the program is not displayed on the Start menu, click All programs (Windows 7) or All apps (Windows 10) to display all programs. - 3.
+If you still do not find the program in the program list, search for the program in the search box.

-Some Lenovo programs are ready to be installed.
+Note: If you are using the Windows 7 operating system, some Lenovo programs are ready to be installed.
 You cannot find these programs through the above methods unless you have installed them first.
-To install these Lenovo programs, go to Lenovo PC Experience \rightarrow Lenovo Tools and follow the instructions on the screen.
+To install these Lenovo programs, access the Lenovo PC Experience program, click Lenovo Tools, and then follow the instructions on the screen.